Cognigy/Documentation/docs/en/docs/insights/global-filter.md

 <div class="divider"></div>

 Endpoints make sure that the channel-specific input and output (Images, Galleries, Voice) gets converted to the standardized Input object.
-This way, a Cognigy Flow needs to be developed only once, after which it can be deployed to many different channels by configuring Endpoints.
+This way, a Cognigy Flow needs to be developed only once, after which it can be deployed to many channels by configuring Endpoints.
 Endpoints examples are Webchat / Voice Gateway, Microsoft Teams, Google Actions,… You can find more information here: [Endpoints]({{config.site_url}}ai/endpoints/overview/)